tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    target is a SCALAR item.
 For example ``UPDATE ...
-SET column1 = 'a'`` is illegal if ``column1`` is defined as INTEGER, but is legal if ``column1`` is defined as SCALAR -- values which happen to be INTEGER will be changed so their data type is STRING.
+SET column1 = 'a'`` is illegal if ``column1`` is defined as INTEGER, but is legal if ``column1`` is defined as SCALAR -- values which happen to be INTEGER will be changed so their data type is SCALAR.
 #.
 There is no literal syntax which implies data type SCALAR.
 #.
-TYPEOF(x) is never SCALAR, it is always the underlying data type.
+TYPEOF(x) is always SCALAR, it is never the underlying data type.
-   This is true even if ``x`` is NULL (in that case the data type is BOOLEAN).
+   This is true even if ``x`` is NULL (in that case the underlying data type is BOOLEAN).
-   In fact there is no function that is guaranteed to return the defined data type.
+   In fact there is no function that is guaranteed to return the unerlying data type.
-   For example, ``TYPEOF(CAST(1 AS SCALAR));`` returns INTEGER, not SCALAR.
+   For example, ``TYPEOF(CAST(1 AS SCALAR));`` returns SCALAR, not INTEGER.
 #.
 For any operation that requires implicit casting from an item defined as SCALAR,
-   the syntax is legal but the operation may fail at runtime.
+   the operation will fail at runtime.
-   At runtime, Tarantool detects the underlying primitive data type and applies the rules for that.
    For example, if a definition is:

    .. code-block:: sql

       CREATE TABLE t (s1 SCALAR PRIMARY KEY, s2 INTEGER);

-   and within any row ``s1 = 'a'``, that is, its underlying primitive type is STRING to indicate character strings, then ``UPDATE t SET s2 = s1;`` is illegal.
+   and the only row in table T has s1 = 1, that is, its underlying primitive type is INTEGER, then ``UPDATE t SET s2 = s1;`` is illegal.
-   Tarantool usually does not know that in advance.
 #.
 For any dyadic operation that requires implicit casting for comparison, the
    syntax is legal and the operation will not fail at runtime.
    Take this situation: comparison with a primitive type VARBINARY and